 Figure 1.
 Stake puller lined up with a stake.
 (Photo courtesy of MARSHALLTOWN

 With uneven ground, blocks can be placed beneath the base of the stake or post puller so that the central shaft and gripping device is parallel to the rebar, stake, or post.
 With soft ground, a wooden block can be screwed into two holes in the 4" by 8" base plate to increase the base of support.

 There are numerous models of stake or post pullers for five categories of rebar, stake, and post removal (construction and concrete, T-post fencing and farming, tents and inflatables, sign posts, and utility grounding rods).
-The models range from a 9:1 to a 16:1 mechanical advantage, producing 900 to 2,800 lb of upward force.
+The models range from a 9:1 to a 16:1 mechanical advantage, producing 900 to 2,800 pounds of upward force.
 The different models vary to accommodate the various size and shapes of the objects being removed.

 Stake or post pullers minimize the duration of stooped posture because once in place, the tool can be operated from a standing position.
 A brief stooped posture is required to align the rebar, stake or post into the gripping piece.
 Additionally, stake or post pullers eliminate pulling, lifting, and twisting of the forearm and wrist, which is required in traditional rebar removal.
 Instead, pushing down on the handle while standing is sufficient to pull out the rebar, stake, or post.